mbwong/mbwong.github.com/_posts/2013-06-16-entering-adulthood.md

 I am fortunate.
 I don't have kids yet and my parents hopefully have many healthy years left.
 It wasn't easy, but I did manage to find jobs that allow me to subsist and learn a ton.
 Learning is enjoyable _and_ it helps me make money in the long run.

 There are often moments when doing things I love comes into conflict with making money.
 When this happens, I try to remember that money is just a means of achieving some other things that I care about.
-I ask myself: Are those other things worth not doing what I love?
+I ask myself: Are those other things worth the time that I won't be doing what I love?

 ## Other observations